 Board-certified neonatologists, neonatal nurse practitioners and other highly qualified nurses and developmental specialists work collaboratively with parents to optimize the care these delicate patients receive.

 Whether your newborn is in your room, the nursery or the NICU, you can rest assured that he or she is safe.
-An advanced security system that includes wristbands with radiofrequency identifiers, video surveillance, and secured doors - as well as vigilant staff monitoring - make certain that only the mother, the one person that she designates, or Registered Nurses (RN), Licensed Practical Nurses (LPN) and Patient Care Assistants (PCA) who have successfully completed the infant identification competency and are wearing special Virginia Hospital Center identification specific to that unit may remove a baby from the nursery, the NICU or a patient's room.
+An advanced security system that includes wristbands with radio-frequency identifiers, video surveillance, and secured doors - as well as vigilant staff monitoring - make certain that only the mother, the one person that she designates, or registered nurses, licensed practical nurses and patient care assistants who have successfully completed the infant identification competency and are wearing special Virginia Hospital Center identification specific to that unit may remove a baby from the nursery, the NICU or a patient's room.

 “I had lost two babies before.
 My beautiful Yessenia was born at 31 weeks and weighed a little over 3 pounds.
 I love everybody in the NICU—the doctors and nurses gave her so much attention.
 She‘s thriving now.”